 2. Can I recover a Word document I didn't save on Mac?

-Yes, you can recover an unsaved document as long as the Word isn't overwritten by other files.
+Yes, you can recover an unsaved document as long as other files don't overwrite the Word.

-Open its current version and then go to Version History to find the earlier version.
-If this operation fails, try Time Machine or EaseUS Data Recovery Wizard for Mac.
+Open its current version and then click Version History to find the earlier version.
+Try Time Machine or EaseUS Data Recovery Wizard for Mac if this operation fails.

 3. Where do I find Autorecover files in Word for Mac?